Connor Wilson: Biography

 Wilson was born in Johannesburg, South Africa.
 He is an Active Club member.
 He is attending the University of Vermont in veterinary sciences. where he skis with Mount Mansfield Ski Club in Vermont.
 He trains at various locations but his main base is the Afriski Mountain Resort in Lesotho where he skis with Afriski Race Club.

-Wilson started skiing at age five but started alpine racing at age 15 when he attended Eaglebrook School in the USA for two years which had a race program.
+Wilson started skiing at age five but started alpine racing at age 15 when he attended Eaglebrook School in the US for two years which had a race program.
 Once he returned to South Africa he was determined to carry on alpine ski racing and would drive six hours to Afriski Resort, Lesotho, first from Kwazulu Natal where he attended Kearsney College later from Johannesburg where he attended St. John's College.
 Wilson has been trained by Grant Stockman of Stockman Sports, New Zealand, and by Cedric Maret of Switzerland.
 In 2016/2017 he took a gap year and studied at the Carrabassett Valley Academy and trained at Sugarloaf Mountain in Maine.

 Connor Wilson is an accomplished equestrian, a certified rescue scuba diver, and a helicopter pilot.
 He got provincial riding colors in both Kwazulu Natal and Gauteng and represented SA at the All Africa Mauritian Friendship cup in 2015.
 He received the gold President's (Duke of Edinburgh) Award in 2015 while attending St. John's College, Johannesburg.